MicrosoftDocs/quantum-docs/articles/overview-understanding-quantum-computing.md

 The Quantum Development Kit (QDK) comes with the [quantum chemistry library](xref:microsoft.quantum.libraries.overview-chemistry.concepts.overview) to simulate electronic structure problems and quantum dynamics on a quantum computer.
 An example of such simulations is the [simple molecular energy estimation of the ground state of a molecule](/samples/microsoft/quantum/simple-molecular-energy-estimation-with-the-azure-quantum-service/).
 This and more QDK and Azure Quantum samples can be found in the [code samples](/samples/browse/?expanded=azure&products=azure-quantum%2Cqdk&languages=qsharp).

-[Azure Quantum Elements](https://quantum.microsoft.com/en-us/our-story/quantum-elements-overview) is a feature that accelerates scientific discovery by reinventing productivity for chemistry and materials science research and development through scaled simulations with Azure HPC, accelerated calculations with AI, and unprecedented accuracy with quantum-grounded technology and future quantum supercomputers.
-Azure Quantum Elements is currently in private preview.
+[Azure Quantum Elements](https://quantum.microsoft.com/en-us/our-story/quantum-elements-overview) is purpose-built to accelerate scientific discovery.
+Reinvent your research and development productivity with simulation workflows optimized for scaling on Azure High-Performance Computing (HPC) clusters, AI-accelerated computing, augmented reasoning using AI, integration with quantum tools to start experimenting with existing quantum hardware, and access in the future to Microsoft’s quantum supercomputer.
 For more information, see [Unlocking the power of Azure for Molecular Dynamics](https://cloudblogs.microsoft.com/quantum/2023/06/01/unlocking-the-power-of-azure-for-molecular-dynamics/).

 ### Quantum speedups